bakpakin/Fennel/reference.md

 If there is a `(catch pat1 body1 pat2 body2 ...)` form at the end, any mismatch
 from the steps will be tried against these patterns in sequence as a fallback just like a normal `case`.
-If no `catch` pattern matches, nil is returned.
+If no `catch` pattern matches, or no `catch` form is present, an error is raised.

-If there is no catch, the mismatched value will be returned as the value of the entire expression.

 ```fennel
 (fn handle [conn token]